v1olegrace/DevMentorIA/README.md

 - Chrome team for building amazing Built-in AI APIs
 - Gemini Nano for powering the on-device AI
+- GitHub for their excellent REST API
 - All contributors and testers
+- Open source community for inspiration

+---

+## 🌟 Star History

+If you find DevMentor AI helpful, please consider giving us a star on GitHub! ⭐

 ---